-1. To provide service specific parameters (e.g. for URSP influence, V2X, or 5G ProSe) to a UE or a group of UEs, the AF invokes the Nnef_ServiceParameter_Create service operation to the NEF by sending an HTTP POST request to the "Service Parameter Subscriptions" resource.
+1. To provide service specific parameters (e.g. for URSP influence, V2X, 5G ProSe, or A2X) to a UE or a group of UEs, the AF invokes the Nnef_ServiceParameter_Create service operation to the NEF by sending an HTTP POST request to the "Service Parameter Subscriptions" resource.